joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/30/crosswords/daily-puzzle-2024-12-01.html

 **Heavy Snowfall Blankets Parts of the Great Lakes Region**\
-`States braced for more whiteout conditions in the coming days as a lake-effect storm dropped more than three feet of snow in parts of the region by the early weekend.`\
+`States braced for more whiteout conditions in the coming days as a lake-effect storm dropped up to three feet of snow in parts of the region by the early weekend.`\
 https://nytimes.com/video/weather/100000009852706/great-lakes-snow-storm.html

 **Blue Jackets trade David Jiricek to Wild for Daemon Hunt, draft picks: Sources**\